Riverside South, Manhattan: First Trump proposal and sale

-Another proposal, for 12,450 apartments, was dependent on public financing that never materialized.
+Trump's proposal was dependent on public financing that never materialized.
+He tried various architectural schemes and twice downsized his plans for the yards.
 In May 1979, Trump exercised his option on the site, agreeing to buy the yard for $28 million.
 Had Trump finalized the acquisition, he would have been required to make payments over 18–30 months, after which he could take title to the site.
 However, Trump never finalized his purchase, and his father's longtime friend Abe Hirschfeld agreed to take over the option instead.
 By then, the city government was contemplating building a freight yard for piggyback trains on the site.
 Penn Central signed a sale contract in March 1980, agreeing to sell Hirschfeld and his son Elie the site for $28 million.
 Under the terms of the contract, the Hirschfelds made a $400,000 down payment and were required to spend $700,000 on planning over the next year.
-Trump later said that his decision to let his option expire was "the toughest business decision in my life".
+Trump later said that his decision to let his option expire was "the toughest business decision in my life."